 OUR BOARD OF TRUSTEES

-Alan Webb (Chair) worked mostly in the automotive sector for over 16 years, focussed on consumer, marketing/digital and future skills/education.
-He reduced his working hours earlier in 2017 to spend more time looking after his two young children.
-Alan is now an independent advisor on leadership, learning and work-life influences to other organisations.
-He has also been a Hearing Chair and Panel Member at Children’s Hearings Scotland before joining our Board of Trustees in 2016.
-Alan has particular interest in education, early years, care experience, adoption and family inclusion in services and communities.
+Alan Webb (Chair) worked mostly in the automotive sector for over 16 years, with focus on consumer, digital, service operations and professional education.
+He reduced his working hours in 2017 to spend more time with his two young children.
+Alan is now an advisor to business and the third sector on leadership, organisation design, development and communications.
+He is a Non Executive Director with NHS24 and a Home-Start UK Associate, which involves working with Home-Start UK and other Home-Start’s on various projects.
+Formerly Hearing Chair and Panel Member at Children’s Hearings Scotland before joining our Board of Trustees in 2016, Alan has particular interest in education, early years, care experience, addressing health inequalities and family inclusion in services and communities.

 Matthew Trotter (Treasurer) joined the Board in 2013 following his move to Glasgow after graduating from the University of Stirling.
 He is a Chartered Accountant and a member of ICAS (the Institute of Chartered Accountants Scotland).
 He currently works for Turbine Services as a Financial Accountant, following time at PwC and Johnston Carmichael as an auditor.